11 steps for PR crisis management

 You’ll need a PR crisis communication plan and team in place, BEFORE you need them.
 That’s not to say that when it happens, there’s nothing else to do.

 A crisis will be a surprise.
-How you plan to respond, shouldn't be.
+How you plan to respond, really can't be.
 You’ll need holding statements, trained spokespeople, social media monitoring, crisis alerts, role play, and more.

 Let’s get you locked and loaded...